 Lettuce/Tomato/Cheese

-Baked Fries, Baked Beans or
+Baked Fries, Baked Beans OR

 Garden Burger (V)